 Please note that S-Anon International Family Groups, Inc. is a 501( c )(3) nonprofit corporation and has been granted tax exempt status.
 However, the S-Anon World Service Office tax ID# is for WSO use only.
 Our corporate charter prohibits the use of this number by individuals or groups.

-Here’s some summary information on banking for S-Anon groups in the US.
+Here’s some summary information on banking for S-Anon groups in the United States.
 We strongly encourage S-Anon groups and service committees contact a licensed local tax professional for advice on these matters.

-Please keep in mind that the information relates solely to US .
-This information ; groups should separately investigate those for their appropriate jurisdiction.
+Please keep in mind that this information relates solely to US .
+It does not extend to state regulations; groups should separately investigate requirements for their appropriate jurisdiction.